My Best Friend Scammed Me Out of $92,000, Forcing Me into Bankruptcy

 “I told you this would happen!”
 I yelled.
 I was distraught.
 I found a bail bondsman and paid him $4,200 to get her out of jail.
 That’s when I first learned that her legal name was Marianne Smyth, not Mair Smyth.
 But she paid me back the next day, when she was released from jail.
 Or, rather, the married man she was dating at the time paid me back.
 Little did I (or he) know she was scamming him too.

 As the months passed, Mair showed me e-mails from her lawyers assuring her that the case against her was falling apart.
 I had no idea those e-mails were from fake accounts she had created herself, just like the messages she claimed were from her cousins.
+These are the signs that an Amazon seller can’t be trusted.

 Then, almost three years into our friendship, she told me that the district attorney prosecuting her case had frozen her bank accounts.
 So I started lending her money.
 She had immediately paid back the $4,200 I used to bail her out of jail, so I felt confident she’d pay me back any other money I loaned her.